 They earn the federal minimum or state minimum wage, whichever is

-Veterans Affairs, the local office of the U.S. Department of
+Veterans Affairs, the Oklahoma Department of Veterans Affairs, or

 Athletes considering a National Collegiate Athletic Association